monash-emu/AuTuMN/README.md

     ControlPanelReader and FixedParametersReader, but I haven't yet been able to rationalise these back to one function (that ControlPanelReader can inherit from FixedParametersReader)
+- might speed things up to have spreadsheet reader save a data object of some sort, as reading is now taking 20+ seconds at each run
 - Xpert improvement in diagnostic algorithm
 - allow scenarios to be scaled-up over varying time periods
 - population stratification for at-risk groups